 We would then use quite a few colours for the sprites which would render the interface at the top of the screen, as well as the weather effects and the motorbike.

-Amongst the references that inspired me there was the gloomy wet world of Blade Runner, which seemed such a beautifully stark contrast with the desert landscapes of Kenshiro.
-You can imagine my surprise when many years later I’ve discovered that Bladerunner 2049 offered a similar mixture of antithetic scenarios.
+Amongst the references that inspired me, there was the gloomy wet world of Blade Runner, which seemed such a beautifully stark contrast with the desert landscapes of Kenshiro.
+You can imagine my surprise when many years later I discovered that Bladerunner 2049 offered a similar mixture of antithetic scenarios.

 As an homage to Blade Runner, I proposed the name “Dark Blade“, which we kept for a while.

 For the music I did manage to write a couple of atmospheric dark tracks, but soon enough I realised that I didn’t have the bandwidth to work on both aspects at the same time.
-So, we’ve decided to involve Nicola Tomljanovich which was a very active game musician at that time and in my opinion he did an excellent job.
+So, we’ve decided to involve Nicola Tomljanovich who was a very active game musician at that time and in my opinion, he did an excellent job.

 In order to progress quickly we also agreed on involving Stefano Aquino once again, with the task of programming the intro based on my stills images.